Yota: Yota Devices

 In July 2011, Yota presented a new family of devices compatible with Yota's 4G WiMAX network.
 The devices had names like "Yota One" and "Yota Many".
 Unlike previous models, they were designed by the company itself.
 Shaped like a "plain box", Yota Many is a portable Wi-Fi hotspot device that is smaller than its predecessor.
 Yota's primary device, the Modem Yota, operates on Yota's 4G LTE network and looks like a slightly larger and thicker version of the Yota One.

 On 12 December 2012, Yota Devices announced the first "YotaPhone" prototype, a double-display smartphone.
-It has a 4.3-inch, HD LCD display on the front and an e-ink display on the back.
+It has a 4.3-inch, HD LCD on the front and an e-ink display on the back.
 The prototype runs version 4.2 of the Android operating system.
 Yota Devices released more information at the Mobile World Congress in Barcelona in February 2013.

 In November 2014, President of Russia Vladimir Putin gifted General Secretary of the Chinese Communist Party Xi Jinping a YotaPhone 2.